Swizec/react-d3-workshop/src/pages/1-lay-of-the-land.md

 Right now you can already find a lot of pre-configured, pre-styled, widget components for almost anything you can think of.

-NPM currently lists 38,692 packages containing the word `react`.
+When I wrote this paragraph in December, NPM had 38,692 packages containing the word `react`.
+In February, it was over 47,000.

 ![](../images/react-npm.png )